RubyCheng0419/Ruby_Cheng_project/README.md

 ## Conclusion and acknowledgement
 This is a tight project that should be done within a short period of time.
-Thank you very much for all the TAs, especially Amenda and Yu-Shiang Su, they helped me a lot since I'm still a beginner to python.
+Thank you very much for all the TAs, especially Amanda and Yu-Shiang Su, they helped me a lot since I'm still a beginner to python.